Trip to Barcelona

-Antoni Gaudí was a Spanish architect and he left quite a footprint in Barcelona.
+Antoni Gaudí was a Spanish architect who left quite a footprint in Barcelona.
 His most famous work is La Sagrada Familia which is still under construction and expected to be finished by 2026.
 I also checked out a couple of residential buildings that he created: Casa Batlló and Casa Milá.
-Most of Gaudí’s works are walking distance away from the downtown so it’s easy to visit them even if you have a limited time at your disposal.
+Most of Gaudí’s works are walking distance away from the downtown, so it’s easy to visit them even if you have a limited time at your disposal.

-It turned out, Catalonians like to toast their bread first and than polish it with fresh tomato to make one side of the toast a bit softer and to improve their taste.
+It turned out, Catalonians like to toast their bread first and then polish it with fresh tomato to make one side of the toast a bit softer and to their taste.
 I tried to do that and it tasted great.

 As of the other food in Barcelona, I’ve found it rather ambiguous.
-Let’s take tapas as an example: anything can be called tapas, as long as the portion is small so its not a particular recipe, it’s more like a format.
-I’ve tried a few tapas places and they were pretty great and I liked the fact that due to a smaller serving size it’s possible to try many different dishes without the worry that your stomach will explode.
+Let’s take tapas as an example: anything can be called tapas, as long as the portion is small, so it’s not a particular recipe, it’s more like a format.
+I’ve tried a few tapas places and they were pretty great.
+I liked the fact that due to a smaller serving size it’s possible to try many dishes without the worry that your stomach will explode.